protegeproject/webprotege/readme.md

 WebProtégé
 ==========

 **Please note that this is soon to be the *legacy* codebase for WebProtégé.
-This repository will be replaced with the [webprotege-backend](https://github.com/protegeproject/webprotege-backend) and [webprotege-gwt-ui](https://github.com/protegeproject/webprotege-gwt-ui) repositories, which cleanly separate out user-interface code from WebProtégé service code.**
+This repository will eventually be replaced with the [webprotege-backend](https://github.com/protegeproject/webprotege-backend) and [webprotege-gwt-ui](https://github.com/protegeproject/webprotege-gwt-ui) repositories, which cleanly separate out user-interface code from WebProtégé service code.
+We are also moving WebProtégé to a microservice architecture and we have a raft of [repositories](https://github.com/topics/webprotege?o=desc&s=updated) for this under the GitHub protege project organization. **

 What is WebProtégé?
 -------------------